Select your language

 • Women

-Prevalence of weekly risky single occasion drinking in men aged 15 or older by country of residence, Europe, 2019 or latest year
+Prevalence of weekly heavy episodic drinking in men aged 15 or older by country of residence, Europe, 2019 or latest year

 Source: Eurostat [2]

-Prevalence of weekly Risky Single Occasion Drinking in women aged 15 or older by country of residence, Europe, 2019 or latest year
+Prevalence of weekly heavy episodic drinking in women aged 15 or older by country of residence, Europe, 2019 or latest year

 Source: Eurostat [2]

-Problematic alcohol use is defined based on answers to a specific 4-item questionnaire (CAGE) and is predictive of alcohol dependence.
-The prevalence of problematic alcohol consumption in the last 12 months was 7% in Belgium in 2018.
+The prevalence of problematic alcohol use in the last 12 months was 7% in Belgium in 2018.
 It was higher in men (9.5%) than in women (4.7%).
 The prevalence of problematic alcohol consumption was the highest in the younger age group (9.8%) followed by the age group 25-44 and 45-54 (8.8%).
 The prevalence was similar in men and women in the age group 55-64.

 Prevalence of problematic alcohol consumption in the last 12 months in the population aged 15 years and over by age group and sex, Belgium, 2018